samratbhatnagar/azure-docs-data/docs/data-guide/technology-choices/data-science-and-machine-learning.md

 * Only available for models built using Azure Machine Learning Studio.
 * Web-based access only, trained models cannot run on-premises or offline.

+### Azure Databricks

+Models can be loaded and utilized by Azure Databricks notebooks for the purposes of scoring in batch, in a scale out fashion across large data sets.
+Azure Databricks also allows you to schedule the execution of notebooks using its Jobs feature.
+This enables you to perform batch scoring on a regular schedule, using models you load from external storage like Azure Blob storage.

+Key benefits:

+* Scalable approach for performing batch scoring over large data sets.
+* Can execute batch scoring on a schedule.

+Considerations:

+* Not suitable for single record at a time style scoring via a web service.